Feyded/mock-design/README.md

 If all assets do not load, simply refresh the page.

-Thank you for the opportunity
+Thank you for the opportunity!